 I hope this helps you out.
 Again, I’m not a Spanish speaker, just a traveler who likes cigars.
 Most stores that deal with tourists will have someone who can speak some English, and even if not, you usually only need broken Spanglish to get your point across.
 I’m sure my translations contain some mistakes, but just use it as a guide, and good luck.
 I hope it helps y’all out.

 Thank you for bearing with me

-Gracias por su paciencia conmigoby rsiv with no comments yet
+Gracias por su paciencia conmigoby rsiv with

 My mom was complaining about her personal trainer at McLean Racquet and Health kicking her butt.
 I bought her a foam roller off amazon to help her with the soreness.
 I’m not sure she ever used it.
 Fast forward a few months, perhaps a year, and I’m feeling pretty tight from my first row of the season, even four days and a massage later.
 I’ve had some muscle issues after a fall, and then again after rowing last year and some high diving off a boat.
 I remembered giving my mom the foam roller, so I went to her work out room in my parents’ house and stole it back.
 When I bought it, I did a lot of amazon research and went with a very knobby and firm roller.
 Smooth ones are common, but the one I bought was the third most popular on amazon, and one of the best rated.
 I haven’t tried a smooth roller, but the knobby one is very effective.
 I not going to lie to y’all though, pain = gain.
 If you get the extra firm and knobby one, you’re in for both a lot of pain, and a lot of gain.
 Lets see if I can scare you with some black and white pictures: